 Check out Iceland Itinerary to see all of these stops on a map.

-Our Southern Iceland Highlights Video is still being edited, but is coming soon.
-Stop back to check it out or subscribe to our newsletter to make sure you don’t miss anything.
+Check out out full Iceland Highlights Playlist on Youtube.
+We have more videos coming so stop back to check it out or subscribe to our newsletter to make sure you don’t miss anything.

 In Between: The main road from the airport to Reykjavík was a bit dull.
 The terrain is fairly flat and black with a bit of green.
 This is a nice time to get used to your vehicle on the highway with minimal distractions.
 Don’t worry, the slow start didn’t last long.

 We tried out a few Icelandic specialties for lunch, then met up with our walking tour with City Walk.
 Tour reservations open about a week ahead of time so make sure to reserve a spot.
 Our guide was a funny and informative degreed history teacher; a great intro to Iceland.
 This is a tip based tour where you pay what you feel it is worth, and the concept is debated as to whether they are just undercutting regular guides, but the idea is they have to be good if they want to make money.

 Our guide took us around a bit of the city and filled us in on lots of history, stories, and quirks of the area, like how in the winter they play ice football (soccer) on the lake.
 He also explained how many of those planes that are flying over the city, nearly close enough to make eye contact, are from the flying school.
 They are usually pretty good fliers.
 The rule against flying drones above the height of the buildings makes perfect sense when you experience a couple flyovers.
 At the end of the tour he helped us pick what to do next and gifted us each a small taste of Icelandic licorice.
 I’m not a big licorice fan but I was pleasantly surprised.

 There are a dozen museums and a ton of guides for what to do in Reykjavík, but here are a few quick free ones: